Android (Native)

 })Tracking Offer Display

-When presenting the offer to your users (e.g., as part of a list that includes Appnomix among other providers), you should call the following function to ensure accurate funnel tracking.
-The function accepts a string parameter representing the context in which the offer was shown, such as "home screen", "special offers", "level complete", or "daily rewards" based on what's relevant to your app.
+When you present the offer to users (e.g., as part of a list that includes Appnomix among other providers), call the following function to ensure accurate funnel tracking (measuring how users progress through each step of engagement).
+Pass a string representing the context where the offer appeared, such as "home_screen", "special_offers", "level_complete", or "daily_rewards".

 AppnomixCSDK.trackOfferDisplay("home_screen")Installation Verification

-To detect successful installation and track it, use AppnomixCSDK.isAccessibilityServiceEnabled which returns true if the Accessibility Service permission is granted for the app.
+Detect successful installation by checking AppnomixCSDK.isAccessibilityServiceEnabled, which returns true if the Accessibility Service permission is granted for your app.

 if (AppnomixCSDK.isAccessibilityServiceEnabled) {